Jump to: Administrative Services, Full-Time Faculty, Emeriti Faculty, Part-Time Faculty

 Johnny Lorenz, professor, received a PhD in English from the University of Texas at Austin.
 His research interests include Brazilian literature, poetry writing and translation.
 He teaches courses including World Literature, Poetry Writing, and Brazilian Literature.
 His scholarly articles have appeared in such journals as Modern Fiction Studies, Luso-Brazilian Review and Brasil/Brazil.
 His translation of Clarice Lispector’s A BREATH OF LIFE was a finalist for Best Translated Book Award.

-Alexios Lykidis, associate professor, received a PhD from the University of Southern California.
-His research interests include art cinema, contemporary European cinema, immigration studies, neoliberalism and political filmmaking traditions.
-He teaches courses on global film history, contemporary art cinema, immigration and cinema, American independent cinema and major national cinemas.
-His work has been published in Crossings: Journal of Migration and Culture, the Journal of Greek Media and Culture, Journal of Modern Greek Studies, A Companion to Michael Haneke, The Wiley-Blackwell History of American Film and Cinema of Crisis: Film and Contemporary Europe.
+Alexios Lykidis has taught film studies at Montclair State University since 2009.
+His research interests include global cinema, contemporary capitalism, multiculturalism and political filmmaking traditions.
+His work has been published in journals such as Crossings: Journal of Migration and Culture, the Journal of Greek Media and Culture and the Journal of Modern Greek Studies and anthologies such as A Companion to Michael Haneke, The Wiley-Blackwell History of American Film and Cinema of Crisis: Film and Contemporary Europe.
 He is the author of Art Cinema and Neoliberalism (Palgrave Macmillan, 2021).

 Patricia Matthew, associate professor, received a PhD in English Literature from the University of Massachusetts, Amherst.
 Her research interests include: British Romanticism (poetry and fiction), the history of the novel, abolitionist British literature, and women’s writing.
 She teaches courses in British Romanticism, the history of the novel, and British abolitionist literature.
 She is the co-editor of a special issue for Romantic Pedagogy Commons and has published essays and reviews in Women’s Writing, Nineteenth-Century Gender Studies, and the Keats-Shelley Journal.
 She is also the editor of Written/Unwritten: Diversity and the Hidden Truths of Tenure (University of North Carolina Press, 2016).
 She is currently writing a monograph about sugar, gender, and British abolitionist literature.

-Lucy McDiarmid, the Marie Frazee-Baldassarre Professor of English, received her PhD from Harvard University.
-Her research focuses on writing by Yeats, Lady Gregory, Maeve Brennan, T. S. Eliot, Auden, and Stevie Smith, among others.
-She teaches courses in Women Poets, the Irish Revival, Twentieth Century British and Irish Poetry; Women Poets; Irish Women Writers; Irish Revival; Irish Film; Contemporary Irish Poetry; Modern Irish Drama; The Art of Poetry.
-Her books include At Home in the Revolution: what women said and did in 1916 (2015) considers the eye-witness accounts of women who participated in the Easter Rising in Dublin.
+Lucy McDiarmid, the Marie Frazee-Baldassarre Professor of English, received her Ph.D. from Harvard University.
+She teaches courses in Women Poets, the Irish Revival, Twentieth Century British and Irish Poets, Irish Women Writers, and the Art of Poetry.
+Her publications include books in various fields: At Home in the Revolution: what women said and did in 1916 (2015) considers the eye-witness accounts of women who participated in the Easter Rising in Dublin.
 Poets and the Peacock Dinner: the literary history of a meal (2014) analyzes the peculiar occasion in 1914 when seven poets gathered to dine on a peacock.
-Her earlier books include three monographs — The Irish Art of Controversy (2005); Auden’s Apologies for Poetry (1990); Saving Civilization: Yeats, Eliot, and Auden between the wars (1984); and several co-edited collections.
+Her earlier books include three monographs — The Irish Art of Controversy (2005), Auden’s Apologies for Poetry (1990), and Saving Civilization: Yeats, Eliot, and Auden between the wars (1984) — and three co-edited collections.
 Her current project is a book on 21st century Irish poetry.
 She has received fellowships from the Guggenheim Foundation, the National Endowment for the Humanities, and the Cullman Center for Scholars and Writers at the New York Public Library.